Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Analysis of case-count data

 \section{Analysis of case-count data}

-We start with some simple notation.
 Let $N$ denote the population size.
-For state-level analysis $N$ is the state's total population, while for country-level analysis $N$ is the country's total population.
-At a fixed moment in time, let $Y_j$ denote COVID-19 status for the $j$th individual in the population, $j=1,\ldots, N$.
+At a given time, let $Y_j$ denote COVID-19 status for the $j$th individual in the population, $j=1,\ldots, N$.
 Here, like in survey methodology~\citep{Cochran77}, we treat COVID-19 status as a fixed but unknown quantity of interest.
-For simplicity, we start by ignoring the dynamic nature of the viral outbreak as well as the fact that individuals can recover from the disease and assume either individual $j$ is COVID-19 positive and $Y_j=1$ or is COVID-19 negative and $Y_j=0$.
-We also let $I_j \in \{0,1\}$ be an indicator that the individual was selected for testing ($I = 1$) or not ($I=0$).
+For simplicity, we start by ignoring the dynamic nature of the outbreak and recoverability of individuals.
+We assume either individual $j$ is COVID-19 positive and $Y_j=1$ or is COVID-19 negative and $Y_j=0$.
+We also let $I_j \in \{0,1\}$ be an indicator that the individual was tested ($I_j = 1$) or not ($I_j=0$).